FirmwGuy/CEP/docs/L1_BOND/topics/EXAMPLE-EDIT-CONTEXT.md

   Only if you manage identity contracts yourself.
 Using the helper guarantees namespace reservations, schema links, and adjacency rebuild markers are applied correctly.

 - **How are facet queues drained during bulk imports?**
-  Import tools run `cep_tick` after each batch, letting the normal heartbeat maintenance clear queues before proceeding to the next chunk.
+  Import tools run `cep_tick_l1` after each batch, letting the normal heartbeat maintenance clear queues before proceeding to the next chunk.